wbcomdesigns/woocommerce-email-customizer/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Email Customizer For WooCommerce plugin allows you to personalize your transactional emails.
-The plugin allows you to insert various elements into the template, such as text, images, Header, Footer, and much more.
+The plugin allows you to insert various elements into the template, such as text, images, headers, footers, and much more.

 == Description ==

 Email Customizer For WooCommerce plugin allows you to personalize your transactional emails.
-The plugin allows you to insert various elements into the template, such as text, images, Header, Footer, and much more.
+The plugin allows you to insert various elements into the template, such as text, images, headers, footers, and much more.

 A few notes about the sections above: